Before discussing how health insurance works in India, I would like to shed some light on the current position of the health insurance industry.

 Why health insurance is required

-I am sure Covid 19 pandemic has taught many people why health insurance is required.
+I am sure the COVID-19 pandemic has taught many people why health insurance is required.

-Still, let us try understanding it with one simple example why health insurance is required.
+Still, let us try to understand with one simple example why health insurance is required.

 We have two different scenarios

 Two friends named A and B are going on a bike.

 They met with an accident.

 Both were hospitalized.

 After 7 days they both were discharged and they incurred 1-1 lakh bill for all the medical expenses during 7 days.